Can Large Language Models Serve as Data Analysts? A Multi-Agent Assisted Approach for Qualitative Data Analysis: Conclusions

 \section{Conclusions}

-In this paper, we introduce an LLM-based multi-agent model designed to automate various types of qualitative data analysis, including thematic analysis, content analysis, narrative analysis, discourse analysis, and grounded theory.
-The model's flexibility is clear as it can understand a variety of inputs, including written documents, interview transcripts, web links, prompts, or text and PDF files that we upload.
-This comprehensive coverage not only accelerates data analysis but also broadens its applicability, making it a valuable model for researchers working with various qualitative data sources.
-Our proposed model significantly expedites processes while enhancing scalability and accuracy in SE research.
+In this paper, we introduce an LLM-based multi-agent system designed to assist various types of qualitative data analysis, including thematic analysis, content analysis, narrative analysis, discourse analysis, and grounded theory.
+The main objective is to test the ability of LLM for qualitative data analysis.
+The initial results of the proposed system indicate that it autonomously performs the analysis on the given dataset.
+However, there is still a need to highlight the importance of ongoing refinement to address potential areas for improvement.

-Furthermore, we conducted an extensive evaluation of the proposed model, involving practitioners from different backgrounds.
-Our research entailed a rigorous assessment with ten professionals, each representing a unique professional field.
-The findings revealed a notable level of satisfaction, with 87\% expressing contentment with the model's performance.
-This positive response underscores the effectiveness of our model in meeting the diverse needs of practitioners across various domains.
-However, despite these encouraging results, we acknowledge the importance of ongoing refinement to address potential areas for improvement.

-Our future goal is to focus on exploring the model's performance in multilingual settings to extend its applicability in diverse global research contexts.
-Additionally, we will continue to emphasize the importance of maintaining a feedback loop with domain experts to ensure the ongoing refinement and enhancement of the model's capabilities.
+Our future goal is to focus on exploring the system's performance in multilingual settings to extend its applicability in diverse global research contexts.
+Additionally, we will continue to emphasize the importance of maintaining a feedback loop with domain experts to ensure the ongoing refinement and enhancement of the system's capabilities.